-Farzan is a Project Manager and Researcher in the Middle East WMD Free Zone Project.
-Farzan was previously a Postdoctoral Fellow at the Global Governance Centre at the Institute, Nuclear Security Predoctoral Fellow at the Centre for International Security and Cooperation at Stanford University, and a Visiting Fellow in the Department of Government, Georgetown University.
-He is a historian who has conducted research and published on global regimes, Middle East politics, and U.S. foreign policy through the lenses of history, IR, sociology, and law.
-He holds a PhD and a master's degree in International History from the Graduate Institute, Geneva, Switzerland and a B.A. in History and Political Science from McGill University, Canada.
-He speaks English, French and Persian.
+Dr. Farzan Sabet is a Researcher in the Middle East WMD-Free Zone Project at the United Nations Institute for Disarmament Research.
+He was previously a Postdoctoral Fellow at the Global Governance Centre of the Graduate Institute Geneva, a Nuclear Security Predoctoral Fellow at the Centre for International Security and Cooperation at Stanford University, and a Visiting Fellow in the Department of Government at Georgetown University.
+Farzan holds a Ph.D and M.A. in International History from the Graduate Institute Geneva and a B.A. in History and Political Science from McGill University.

 His research focuses on Middle East politics, nuclear arms control, disarmament, and non-proliferation, and economic sanctions.
 Farzan speaks English, French, and Persian.

 Farzan Sabet.
 “Iran Deal Scenarios and Regional Security”, Arms Control Today, 1 October 2021.

 Chen Zak and Farzan Sabet.
 “Adopt, emulate, or avoid: Lessons from the JCPOA for the Middle East’s security and arms control architecture”, European Leadership Network, 6 September 2021.

 Chen Zak and Farzan Sabet. [eds] 2021.
 “From the Iran nuclear deal to a Middle East Zone?
 Lessons from the JCPOA for an ME WMDFZ”, Geneva, Switzerland: UNIDIR.

 Chen Zak and Farzan Sabet, “Introduction”, in From the Iran nuclear deal to a Middle East Zone?
 Lessons from the JCPOA for an ME WMDFZ.